tiburona/mbamk/README_new.md

 ### What else you need

 You must have a Docker installation, either on your own computer, a remote host, or both.
-Docker has two

 When you have finished your feature or bug fix, first checkout development, pull any changes from the remote, and merge those changes into your local branches.
 Be sure to resolve any merge conflicts.
 Once you have an unconflicted branch, commit your work and test your branch following the steps in the next section.
 If your branch passes automated and manual tests, open a PR and request review.
 You should have at least one reviewer who did not contribute to the development of your branch.

 ## Testing MBAM